Yekini Idiaye

-Yekini Idaiye is a Nigerian politician from Edo State, Nigeria.
+Yekini Idiaye is a Nigerian politician from Edo State, Nigeria.

 Political life

 Yekini Idaiye served as the Deputy Speaker of the Edo State House of Assembly from June 2019 until he was impeached by the House in August 2020, and Roland Asoro, representing Orhionmwon II Constituency, was elected to replace him.
 Idiaye's impeachment followed his declaration of political support for the governorship candidate of the All Progressives Congress (APC) in the state.